 In our Ocean Facts for Kids you will learn about the oceans of the world.

-Did you know that Oceans cover more than 71% of the Earth's surface?
-The five Oceans which cover the surface of our globe are named below.
+Did you know that oceans cover over 71% of the Earth's surface?

 The Pacific Ocean is the biggest ocean of the world and covers more than 30% of the Earth's surface.

-The lowest known point on earth is called Challenger Deep and is located in the Pacific Ocean near Guam in the Philippine Sea and .
+The lowest known point on earth is called Challenger Deep.
+It is located in the Pacific Ocean near Guam in the Philippine Sea at the end of the Mariana Trench.
 The depth recorded is 10,920m or 35,827 feet.

 The Atlantic is the second biggest ocean in the world and is between the continents of America and Europe and Africa.

 The Atlantic Ocean is about half the size of the Pacific Ocean and covers roughly 20% of the Earth's surface.
 However it is growing in size as it is spreading along the Mid-Atlantic Coasts.

 Sharks, such as this Thresher Shark swimming in the gulf stream, are found in the waters of the Atlantic.